shashankshukla96/neo4j-geography/readme.md

 # Travel India with Neo4j

-One day I was in call with my friend and we were discussing how many states do we have to cross if we have to travel from Lucknow to Chennai.
+One day I was in call with my friend and we were discussing how many states do we have to cross if we have to travel from Kanpur to Pune.
 For that I went to google maps and found the result.
 Then I thought, how google maps works in the backend and shows us this result.
 So I tried to use Graphs in Neo4j to create a simple application for it.

 ## The Graph